codio/knowledge/student-source/students/accessing-codio/paying.rst

 Some schools provide access codes that activate a Codio license.
 If you have a code, click the **Redeem Code** button and enter it.

 .. note::
-   Codes are case sensitive.
+   Codes are case-sensitive.
 Enter the code exactly as provided.

-If a code is not provided, you can pay for your subscription using a credit card.
-Click the **Subscribe** button to proceed with credit card payment.
+If you don't have a code, you can purchase a subscription using a credit card.
+Click the Subscribe button to proceed with your payment.

 Purchasing your subscription through the Campus Bookstore
 ---------------------------------------------------------